alecmucz/hospitalDeliveryInterface/README.md

-3/6/2024 - Push by Alec, Pending stage implementation 4/9/24 10:49 - Will Edit
+3/6/2024 - Push by Alec, Pending stage implementation

+4/9/24 10:49 - Will Edit
--chacged ordercard UI
+- Changed ordercard UI to better display the notes secition
--reports tab added to support search feature
--added function to track user actions taken on each order and display it -tracks edits, order creation, and when the order is moved between queues
+- added fuction to track all user actions taken on an order
+- tracks creation, edits and moves between queues
+- added reports page for new seach function
+- supports swapping between pages

 3/9/2024 3:04 am - Mitchell Edit:
 - Revise Homepage UI